russellkelly/BGPFlowspecPolicyManager/README.md

 Figure 1: Flowspec Policy Manager GUI

-The flows are discovered polling sFlow-RT via the API and then programmed on the edge routers using ExaBGPs API
+\n The flows are discovered polling sFlow-RT via the API and then programmed on the edge routers using ExaBGPs API

 The manager can be run on a VM or a BMS, but in addition it is all dockerized